Harrymanual/Harrymanual.github.io/index.markdown

 title: Home
 ---

 I'm Harrison Glenn, a dedicated student at the University of Sydney with a passion for artificial intelligence, software development, and testing software.
-When I'm not immersed in my studies, you can find me fueling my adventures with Red Bull, cheering on my favorite Formula 1 teams (red bull), scaling the walls at the climbing gym, or strategizing in competitive Counter-Strike matches.
-As an enthusiast of Java (and a tolerator of Python), I bring a diverse set of interests and experiences to my work in technology.
+When I'm not immersed in my studies, you can find me fueling my adventures with Red Bull, cheering on my favorite Formula 1 teams (red bull), scaling the walls at the climbing gym, or strategising in competitive Counter-Strike matches.
+As Java enthusiast (and a tolerator of Python), I bring a diverse set of interests and experiences to my work in technology.

 ## Academic Achievements (Relevant Subjects)